sendmailtosenthil/TradeWithBredge-plugin/README.md

 15. After click of Alert me, the text below 'Yet to Connect' will show the difference and threshold waiting for.
 16. When price difference reached, you will hear the notification sound.

+## Release Notes
+### Version 1.0
+1. Support for Calendar Spread with dynamic depth level to reduce slippages

+## Next Release Features
+1. Support for placing orders automatically
+2. Support for custom quantity for Buy and Sell Leg
+3. Support for Other Brokers like Angel Broking, Upstox, etc.